What is a Microsite and Are They Worth Building for SEO?

 A private blog network exists to funnel link juice towards a money domain while pretending to be unrelated.
 The core defining features of a PBN is that there's a lot of them and that they're isolated and hidden away.
 You register them using a protected domain registrar.
 You use different architecture, content, and structure for your primary site.
 You generally make it so that no one looking at it would ever realize you own it.

-PBN Example
+Pbn Example

 Then you make dozens more of them.
 Google picked up each one, given some small SEO value and funnels that value your leading site through links.